allevitan/Probe_Calibration_Wizard/README.md

 $ pcw tcp://*:37011
 ```

+## Configuration

+The port on which pcw will broadcast, if not given an argument, can be set in an optional configuration file.
+An example configuration file is found in "example_config.json".
+To override the default configuration, place a derived file called "config.json" in the main code folder, "src/probe_calibration_wizard".

+If the package is installed normally, you will need to set the configuration file before installing, and reinstall the package whenever you update the configuration.
+If the package is installed in developer mode, changes to the configuration file will be automatically propagated.

 ## Data Format

 This tools reads and writes to .mat files, which are expected to contain at minimum the following entries: